 Target Other Energy Hogs

 Heating may be the main culprit that drives up winter utility bills, but it probably isn’t the only source of increased energy use.
 When the sun sets earlier, it’s normal to compensate by using more indoor lighting.
 Not to mention, it’s awfully tempting to warm up in the winter by taking a hot bath or an extra long shower.
 The good news is that it’s easy to make these habits less costly.
 For example, switching to LED bulbs makes lighting more efficient.
 Getting a new tankless water heater will make those warm showers more eco-friendly.
 Alternatively, you can simply set your old water heater to a lower temperature.

 The reality is that energy consumption is part of our everyday lives.
 That’s a fact that’s unavoidable, but what you can avoid is wasted energy.
 Whether you make small changes or big home improvements, each of these swaps will cut down on waste, all with the added benefit of cutting your utility bills at the same time.

 Specially written for NorthernLightsStaging.com

 By: Dennis Kane of the Winterize Guys at winterizeguys.com

 Want to learn more about Eco-Friendly Design?

 Eco-friendly Interior Design is a great thing to think about in all aspects of creating a healthy, cost efficient and beautiful space.
 Besides being energy efficient using tips as in the article above, you can incorporate natural and eco-friendly materials in your decor.
-See my article, Eco-friendly Interior Design to learn more.
+See my article, Eco-friendly Interior Design- Why it Matters, to learn more.
 Try my Aligned Design consultation to come up with an eco-friendly design plan for your space.